Rjpdude/redux-pods/README.md

 ## Resolve

-Async actions can make changes to a state by using the state's `resolve` callback function.
+States expose a `resolve` function, allowing dynamic state updates from anywhere in your application.
+For example, resolvers can be used to effect changes to a state within asynchronous functions.

 ```ts
 const userState = state({